"What is Bangkok weather like in November" or "When is the best time to visit Bangkok?" I hear you ask.

 The Songkran water festival takes place at this time, where people engage in throwing water at each other to cool each other down.

-Generally, at this time Bangkok weather is dry with the occasional thunderstorm but it may be come cloudy and overcast as it gets towards the end of June.
+Generally, at this time Bangkok weather is dry with the occasional thunderstorm but it may be come cloudy and overcast as it gets towards the end of May or early June.

 The weather in Bangkok during the Rainy Season is surprising not as wet as you might think.

-As the season progresses the rainfall can increase, but most commonly still as brief periods of heavy rain with the rest of the day being fine or overcast.
+As the season progresses the rainfall can increase, but most commonly the storms are still occurring as brief periods of heavy rain with the rest of the day being fine or overcast.

-Usually any flooding is isolated to low lying areas and not a problem for the average tourist.
+Usually any flooding is isolated to low lying areas and not a problem for the average tourist, although if you watch the news it will appear to be an absolute disaster, with low camera angle shots and pictures of fast flowing water.

-Because of the periodic rain and overcast skies the temperature is not so hot, but the humidity is extremely high and can be very tiring.
+Because of the periodic rain and overcast skies the temperature is not so hot, but the humidity is extremely high and can be very tiring for those tourists who are not used to it and maybe already experiencing jet-lag.

 All things considered, the very best weather in Bangkok is in the Dry Season from November to February.